 - In foster care in Colorado at the age of 13 or older, or placed with a relative by court order

-- Program covers the first 132 credit hours of coursework.
-Any credits already taken count toward this limit.
+- Program covers up to 132 credit hours of coursework

 - Degree-seeking first year or continuing undergraduate